SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 What tinyAVR calls current injection, Dx/Ex-series call "Clamp current" - it's current through the protection diodes.
 Oddly It wasn't spec'ed on classic AVRs (but was well known as the usual cause of "blown" pins).
 Atmel employees are rumored to have said +/- 1mA maximum.
 Certainly we have made some progress on that front.

+It remains to be seen what the pin drive strength will be like on the Ex-series or any other future part, and until the IO pin output current is added to the characteristics graphs section of the datasheet, you don't really have much information; preliminary datasheets typically omit this sort of data, because these properties have not yet been characterized (I'm not sure how they manage that.
+Automating that testing, while not trivial, shouldn't be a challenge to microcontroller experts.
+I'm pretty sure there are a considerable number of such persons employed by Microchip.

 ## Ballpark overhead figures
 The digital I/O functions are astonishingly inefficient.
 This isn't my fault (not on mTC - on DxC I have definitely not helped...) - it's the Arduino API's fault